-3This is the arm of the Lord, the Servant of God; the one sent to carry away the sins of the people.
-If anyone has a right to protest mistreatment, it would be the servant sent from the Father who was accomplishing God's Will and purpose.
-Yet, He did not protest the mistreatment and oppression the Servant endured.
+Roman official.
+He was taken from prison and from judgment.
+It was cloaked under the formalities of a legal processed trial; a mocked trial.
+Who shall declare his generation?
+This renders a meaning of who will seriously consider all of Jesus' life; who of His generation will mediate upon His behalf; who will realize it was for their sins?
+If anyone has a right to protest mistreatment, it would be the Servant sent from the Father who was accomplishing God's Will and purpose.
+Yet, even the Father did not protest the mistreatment and oppression the Servant endured.
 A travesty was occurring.
-No one cared about the injustice?
-No one protested that He did not receive a proper defense?
-The Servant would be cut off out of the land of the living which suggests a violent, premature death; and stricken for our sins.
-Though He was innocent He made His grave with criminals, however, He was with the rich in His death.
+But, no one could do anything about the injustice.
+No one protested that He did not receive a proper defense.
+The Servant would be cut off out of the land of the living suggests a violent, premature death; and stricken for our sins; suffered and killed violently for the transgression of His people.

+53:9 And he made his grave with the wicked, and with the rich in his death; because he had done no violence, neither was any deceit in his mouth.
+Though Jesus was innocent; He had done no wrong or spoke any evil word, He made His grave with criminals, meaning He died between two thieves, and was buried like a criminal, but in a rich man's grave in His death.
 Joseph of Arimathea, a rich man, asked that Jesus be buried in his personal tomb instead, and so He was.